JamesRiverData/F1Go/README.md

     this will take a text box number in as a string but will hide it and save their ip to it.

+    toggleRadioInlude
+    Function will take a string and then array.
+The first string is the Field ID EXAMPLE 7c41ff26-d8ff-41a2-986d-bbbd2f05fe0c.
+The secound is an array of strings.
+The Field ID is the ID of the raido button you want to be the control.
+It will be what is  hidding options on the other radio buttons.
+The array of strings are the values of the options in the array.
+It will then contiue showing the value of option chosen and hide all other values.
+EXAMPLE if array had ["adult", "teen", "child"]. then it would look for these values in the first radio button.
+Lets say the button with value adult was chosen.
+Then any radio button (not the control radio buttons) with values teen or child will be hidden.

+    toggleRadioExlude
+    This function will only take in a string.
+It will be a field ID.
+Example 7c41ff26-d8ff-41a2-986d-bbbd2f05fe0c.
+It will take the field ID and make that radio button the control.
+It will then hide any radio button with the same value as the option chosen in the control radio button.